groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/pdf-to-ebook.md

 ############################# Steps ############################
 steps:
     enable: true
-    title_left: "Steps to Convert PDF to EBOOK in C#"
+    title_left: "Steps to Convert PDF to eBook in C#"
     content_left: |
-        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net) makes it easy for developers to convert the PDF file to EBOOK using a few lines of code.
+        [GroupDocs.Conversion](https://products.groupdocs.com/conversion/net/) makes it easy for developers to convert the PDF file to eBook using a few lines of code.

         *   Create an instance of Converter class and load the PDF file with full path
         *   Create & set ConvertOptions for the ebook type